grammyjs/website/site/docs/guide/context.md

   }
 }

-// Pass the constructor of the custom `Context` class as an option. const bot = new Bot("<token>", {
+// Pass the constructor of the custom context class as an option. const bot = new Bot("<token>", {
   ContextConstructor: MyContext,
 });